1+1>2: Programming Know-What and Know-How Knowledge Fusion, Semantic Enrichment and Coherent Application: EMPIRICAL STUDY

 \subsubsection{Answer to RQ2}

-After analyzing whether or not the semantic relations that are not in API-KG~\cite{Liu2019GeneratingQC} and Task-KG~\cite{Sun2019KnowHowIP} exist in the questions of Q1, we find that 78.3\% of the questions of Q1 potentially imply four types of new API semantic relations as follows.
+We analyze if the semantic relations that are not in API-KG and Task-KG exist in Q1, and find that 78.3\% of the answer points in Q1 imply 4 types of new API semantic relations.

 \textbf{Function Similarity} relation is defined that two API entities have similar usage.
-We find that 23.5\% of the questions in Q1 reveal this API relation.
-For the question ``\href{https://stackoverflow.com/questions/1938855/how-to-store-a-large-10-digits-integer}How to store a large (10 digits) integer?'', the answer point ``If at any point you need bigger numbers, you can try java.math.BigInteger, or java.math.BigDecimal'' reveals that both \textit{java.math.BigInteger} and \textit{java.math.BigDecimal} can be used to operate bigger numbers.
+We find that 23.5\% of the answer points in Q1 questions reveal this API relation.
+For the question ``\href{https://stackoverflow.com/questions/1938855/how-to-store-a-large-10-digits-integer}{How to store a large (10 digits) integer?}'', the answer point ``If at any point you need bigger numbers, you can try java.math.BigInteger, or java.math.BigDecimal'' reveals that both \textit{java.math.BigInteger} and \textit{java.math.BigDecimal} can be used to operate bigger numbers.

 \textbf{Function Opposite} relation is defined that two API entities have opposite usage.
-We find that 9.8\% of the questions in Q1 reveal this API relation.
+We find that 9.8\% of the answer points in Q1 questions reveal this API relation.
 For the question ``\href{https://stackoverflow.com/questions/19960243}{How to store IP Address range vs location}'', the answer point ``The higherEntry(K key) does the opposite of the lowerEntry(K key), meaning higherEntry(K key) returns a key-value mapping associated with the least key strictly greater than the given key, or null if there is no such key.'' reveals that \textit{higherEntry(K key)} and \textit{lowerEntry(K key)} have the opposite function when operating the element.

 \textbf{Behavior Difference} relation is defined that two similar API entities behave differently when completing the same task.
-We find that 21.6\% of the questions in Q1 reveal this API relation.
+We find that 21.6\% of the answer points in Q1 questions reveal this API relation.
 For the question ``\href{https://stackoverflow.com/questions/2703984/what-is-the-difference-between-the-add-and-offer-methods-in-a-queue-in-java}{What is the difference between the add and offer methods in a Queue in Java}'', the answer point ``when element can not be added to collection the add method throws an exception and offer doesn't.'' reveals that \textit{add()} and \textit{offer()} behave differently when adding elements to a collection fails.